top of page

 Kristen Shephard, Program Director - College Coaching

-Kristen is a Licensed Clinical Social Worker (LCSW) from the University of Pittsburgh.
-A central PA native, she moved to Pittsburgh in the fall of 2013 to finish her bachelors degree in psychology.
-From there she went on to get a Masters of Social Work while interning with Evolve and has stayed on board ever since.
-Kristen enjoys assisting individuals in meeting their goals and loves learning from each of her clients that bring very unique backgrounds and experiences to their meetings.
-When she's not coaching, Kristen also provides outpatient therapy and likes to do yoga, read, and rock climb.
+Kristen (she/her) is a Licensed Clinical Social Worker (LCSW) from the University of Pittsburgh.
+A central PA native, she moved to Pittsburgh to finish her bachelor's degree in psychology.
+From there, she went on to earn a Master of Social Work while interning at Evolve and has stayed on board ever since.
+Kristen enjoys helping individuals meet their goals and loves learning from each of her clients, who bring unique backgrounds and experiences to their meetings.
+When she's not coaching, Kristen likes to do yoga, binge scifi shows and movies, read, and rock climb.

 Felisha Guy.JPG

-Felisha comes to Evolve with a wealth of experience in diverse environments, from higher education operational support to non-profit administrative management and donor relations.
-Her impact goes beyond execution, Felisha brings passion to everything she does.
-She deeply believes in Evolve Coaching's mission to empower individuals and communities, and this belief fuels her dedication to creating a supportive and productive environment.
-Even beyond the office walls, Felisha's passion for empowerment shines through.
-In her free time, she enjoys activities that nurture the mind and spirit: walking in nature, getting lost in writing, and crafting her own "weekly morning gems'' – personalized messages of inspiration to uplift those around her.
-Felisha believes in making a positive impact not just in operations but also on the lives of everyone she encounters
+Felisha (she/her) brings a wealth of experience to Evolve, with a diverse background spanning higher education operational support, non-profit administrative management, and donor relations.
+Her impact extends beyond execution; Felisha is driven by a deep passion for Evolve Coaching’s mission to empower individuals and communities, fueling her dedication to fostering a supportive and productive environment.
+Outside of work, Felisha’s commitment to empowerment continues.
+She nurtures her mind and spirit through activities like walking in nature, immersing herself in writing, and crafting her "weekly morning gems"—personalized messages of inspiration designed to uplift those around her.
+Felisha is committed to making a positive impact, not only through operations but in the lives of everyone she encounters.

 anju new edit 3.jpg